The Word Is Not The Thing

 Logo & Icon

-Mavenmob is the work of Jaiyan Khosa, an indie game developer from Canada who loves exploring the human condition through video games.
-He makes games for going into things like love, death, fear, time, thought, security, comparison, ambition, belief, attachment, pleasure, pain, sorrow, and authority.
-Overall, he's inspired by J. Krishnamurti's message and loves seeing if games can awaken intelligence in fun, interactive and meaningful ways.
+Mavenmob is the work of Jaiyan Khosa, an indie game developer who makes games for going into things like love, death, fear, time, thought, security, comparison, ambition, belief, attachment, pleasure, pain, sorrow, and authority.
+Overall, his games are inspired by J. Krishnamurti's message and are all about awakening intelligence in fun, interactive and meaningful ways.

 More information on Mavenmob, our logo & relevant media is available here.